UKVeteran/Work-Diary--February-2025-Onwards/README.md

 Basic Hello Library

 ## 11 March 2025
-Research into Quantum Computing and Machine Learning
+Research into Quantum Computing and Machine Learning - See Certifications

 ## 12 March 2025
 Made Simple Pygames like Dodge The Objects "Dodge.exe" using Spyder